 Thankfully, you can tailor your interests.
 To do this, click the Add widgets button or your profile picture, then click Manage interests at the bottom of the pop-up window.
 This will take you to Microsoft Edge to manage your interests directly in Microsoft Start.
 You can choose the topics you’re interested in from a selection of categories, as well as choose specific publications you’re interested in or that you want to ignore.

 Once you’ve set this up, it will affect your experience in every app or page powered by Microsoft Start.
 For example, the new tab page in Microsoft Edge also includes a news feed, which will reflect the changes you make here.

 If you don’t want to go through the trouble of setting everything up, you can always hide individual stories directly on the News Feed by clicking the X button.
 This lets you choose whether you’re not interested in a particular story or a specific publication, so you can still customize your feed this way and it’ll keep learning from your preferences.

 That’s about it for the Widgets pane in Windows 11.
 Admittedly, it would be a bit more exciting with third-party services also having widgets available, and we can hope that will be the case in the future.
 As it stands, you have to be somewhat invested in the Microsoft ecosystem, but Windows is so ubiquitous that this isn’t the case for everyone using Windows 11.
 Regardless, this feature may be interesting to a lot of users, and it has potential.

 If you’re interested in trying Widgets and other Windows 11 features, you may want to check whether your PC meets the system requirements for the new OS.
-We also have a list of PCs that will support the upgrade to Windows 11.
+We also have a list of PCs that support the upgrade to Windows 11.
 And if you’re interested in what’s coming next, check out the Windows 11 features available in preview.
 In addition to a new Game Pass widget, Microsoft is also working on a full-screen Widgets panel.